-Mai Al Sharaf, programme coordinator, and Jenna Ash, programme manager, Centre for Innovation and Entrepreneurship, Faculty of Business and Economics.
+Mai Al Sharaf, international programme manager, International Office, and Jenna Ash, programme manager, Centre for Innovation and Entrepreneurship, Faculty of Business and Economics.

 In Auckland, Climathon 2017 brought together students, staff and the community to generate innovations and solutions to gnarly climate change issues in a 24 hour global ideas ‘hack’.
 This was the first time the event, held simultaneously in over 100 cities worldwide, took place in New Zealand.